-To ensure high standards of teaching and learning in Art, we implement a curriculum that is progressive throughout the whole school.
-Art and Design is taught as part of a termly topic, focusing on knowledge and skills stated in the National Curriculum.
-We ensure that art is given the same importance as the core subjects.
+To ensure high standards of teaching and learning in Art and Design, we implement a curriculum that is progressive throughout the whole school.
+Art and Design is taught as part of a termly topic, focusing on knowledge and skills stated in the National Curriculum and EYFS Framework (2020).
+We ensure that Art and Design is given the same importance as the core subjects.

-The art and design curriculum is based upon the 2014 Primary National Curriculum in England, which provides a broad framework and outlines the knowledge and skills taught in each Key Stage.
-Teachers plan lessons for their class using the Cornerstones curriculum and refer to the Rainbow Continuum.
-Teachers can use these documents to plan their art lessons to match their pupil's interests and topics that are being covered.
-These documents ensure the curriculum is covered and that children's skills and knowledge progress year on year.
+The Key Stage 1 Art and Design curriculum is based upon the 2014 Primary National Curriculum in England and EYFS Framework (2020), which provides a broad framework and outlines the knowledge and skills required to be taught.
+Teachers plan lessons for their class using the

+Cornerstones Curriculum, whilst referring to the Rainbow Continuum.
+Teachers can use these documents to plan Art and Design lessons suitable to their class's interests.
+These documents ensure the curriculum is covered and the skills/knowledge taught is progressive across the year groups.

 Our children are introduced to classic and contemporary artists in order to understand and appreciate how their work impacts on daily life and the wider world.
-We ask children to consider how high-quality art and design makes an essential contribution to the creativity, culture, wealth and well-being of the nation.
+We ask children to consider how high-quality Art and Design makes an essential contribution to the creativity, culture, wealth and well-being of the nation.